sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ### Page-Wise Overview

-The AgriSense frontend consists of 13 main pages, each serving a specific purpose in the application workflow:
+The KrushiRakshak frontend consists of 13 main pages, each serving a specific purpose in the application workflow:

 #### 1. **Home Page** (`/`)
 - **Purpose**: Landing page and entry point for new users